OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

-On the importing workflow side, the import statement is straightforward, [this](https://github.com/icgc-argo/gatk-mutect2-variant-calling/blob/4.1.8.0-2.0/gatk-mutect2-variant-calling/main.nf#L239) is how it looks like in the *GATK Mutect2* workflow.
-Since Nextflow only imports from local files, the package file needs to be downloaded beforehand and checked into the workflow Git repo.
+On the importing workflow side, the import statement is straightforward, [this](https://github.com/icgc-argo/gatk-mutect2-variant-calling/blob/4.1.8.0-2.0/gatk-mutect2-variant-calling/main.nf#L239) is how it looks like in *GATK Mutect2* workflow.
+Since Nextflow only imports from local files, the package file needs to be installed (downloaded and added to the correct location) beforehand and checked into the workflow Git repo.
 This is also desirable as it makes the workflow code entirely self-contained.
-The package installation is done by running a simple
+Package installation is done by running a simple
 [Python script](https://github.com/icgc-argo/gatk-mutect2-variant-calling/blob/4.1.8.0-2.0/scripts/install-modules.py).